mapbender/mapbender-documentation/en/book/installation_git.rst

 Cloning the Repository
 **********************

+Get the code from the git repository.
 Cloning is easy, just issue the following command in your shell:

     :command:`git clone -b 3.0 git://github.com/mapbender/mapbender-starter`

 Developers granted secure access to the code must use the SSH-URL of the
 repository: git@github.com:mapbender/mapbender-starter

 Fetching the Submodules
 ***********************